spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 {% endinfo_block %}

-2. Replace the core method with the custom one.
+2. Override the core method with the custom one you've created in the previous step.

-When the core method is replaced, re-run the Evaluator.
+When the core method is overriden with a custom one, re-run the Evaluator.
 The same error shouldn't be returned.